Vermont Council on Reading Spring Conference

 Registration Option 2:

-Mail your check or purchase order with this form: 2017-vcr-spring-conference_flyer-final to:
+Mail your check or purchase order with this form: Spring 2018 Registration Form to:

 Dr. Juliet Halladay, Past President, Vermont Council on Reading